With no easy options, Brazil's Rousseff strains to manage unrest

 Some aides have urged her to share her story more often but Rousseff has pushed back, arguing that people would much rather hear about the broader tale of Brazil’s growing prosperity in the past 10 years.

-Some demonstrators also have said hey are eager to hear Rousseff talk about Brazil in more personal terms.
+Some demonstrators also have said they are eager to hear Rousseff talk about Brazil in more personal terms.

 “She seems good, but I ask myself who she is,” said Ana Cattaldi, 27, at a march in Sao Paulo on Saturday.
 “Is she a product of marketing?
 Or is she angry like we are?”